EDUCAUSE Bylaws

 Section 2.
 Meetings of the Board.
 Meetings of the Board of Directors may be held at such place within or without the District of Columbia and upon such notice as may be prescribed by a resolution of the Board of Directors.

 Section 4.
 Action without a Meeting.
-Any action that may be taken at a meeting of the Board of Directors may be taken without an in person or video/telephonic meeting if a every member consents in writing (by email or similar method).
+Any action that may be taken at a meeting of the Board of Directors may be taken in person or remotely.
+If an action is taken by email or similar method, all members must vote or otherwise consent to the occurrence of the vote.

 Section 5.
 Participation.
-The Directors may participate in a meeting of the Board of Directors or a committee of the Board by means of conference telephone or by any means of communication, including electronic communication, by which all persons participating in the meeting are able to hear each other, and such participation shall constitute presence in person at the meeting.
+The Directors may participate in a meeting of the Board of Directors or a committee of the Board in person or remotely including by any means of communication, including electronic communication, by which all persons participating in the meeting are able to hear each other, and such participation shall constitute presence in person at the meeting.

 Section 6.
 Proxies.
 There shall be no proxy voting by the Directors.